scalatra/scalatra-website/getting-started/first-steps.md

   <dt>servlet_name</dt>
   <dd>
     The name of your servlet class.
-    This might be something like *BlogServlet* or just *Blog*.
+    This might be something like <code>BlogServlet</code> or just <code>Blog</code>.
   </dd>
   <dt>version</dt>
   <dt>scala_version</dt>
   <dd>
     The Scala version to use.
-    The bottom of the [homepage](http://www.scalatra.org/) lists which Scala versions are compatible with the latest Scalatra releases.
+    The bottom of the <a href="http://www.scalatra.org/">homepage</a> lists which Scala versions are compatible with the latest Scalatra releases.
     When in doubt, use the default.
   </dd>
   <dd>